nhmkdev/KeyCap/README.md

 Download the [Latest Release](https://github.com/nhmkdev/KeyCap/releases/latest)

+# Updates in progress

+Docs/code are being updated to v2 branch (just merged into master for further refinement/release).

 ## Description
 *Windows only* application for capture keyboard input and remapping it to:
 * another key or sequence of keys
 * mouse input
 * nothing at all
 * on/off toggles for keys and inputs (this allows a single keystroke to initiate a hold and a second keystroke to end the hold)
+* Repetition (with custom delay)

 ## Example Uses
 * (original inspiration) Shortcutting a sequence of shortcuts.
 I originally created the application long ago to help with a sequence of keyboard shortcuts necessary to perform file merges when integrating a branch with [Perforce](https://www.perforce.com/) + [Araxis Merge](https://www.araxis.com/)
 * [Starbound](http://playstarbound.com/) Keyboard shortcuts to toggle off/on mouse buttons.
 This makes extensive mining in the game a lot less painful.
 [Mass Effect 2](http://masseffect.bioware.com/me2/) planet scanning also can be a lot easier...
 * [Dreamfall Chapters](http://redthreadgames.com/games/chapters/) has a run button though it can be nice to have a button that toggles whether you are running or not instead of holding one down.
+* [Citadel: Forged With Fire](https://www.citadelthegame.com/) has a number of long mouse hold actions.
+Toggling this off/on instead of holding the button for long periods of time is extremely nice.

 ## Run on Startup